-During the year under review, the Board of Directors, through the AC, assessed the results of the formal documented review of the Company's system of internal controls and risk management, including the design, implementation and effectiveness of the internal financial controls conducted by Internal Audit, and considered the information and explanations given by management and discussions with the external auditor on the results of the audit.
+During the year under review, the Board of Directors, through the AC, assessed the results of the formal documented review of the Company's system of internal controls and risk management, including the design, implementation and effectiveness of the internal financial controls conducted by Internal Audit, and considered the information and explanations given by management and discussions with the external auditors on the results of the audit.

-Based on the results obtained, nothing has come to the attention of the Board of Directors that has caused it to believe that the Company's system of internal controls does not form a sound basis for the preparation of reliable financial statements.
+Based on the results obtained, nothing has come to the attention of the Board of Directors that has caused it to believe that the Company's system of internal financial controls do not form a sound basis for the preparation of reliable financial statements.

-According to Treasury Regulations (paragraph 28) and the PFMA (section 55), the Annual Financial Statements must include a report by the Accounting Authority that discloses remuneration of all members of the Accounting Authority, who are the Company's non-executive and executive directors and senior management.
-As per the Companies Act 71 of 2008, (paragraph 30(5)), the Annual Financial Statements must show the amount of any remuneration or benefits paid or receivable by all members of the Accounting Authority.
-The details of the disclosure are included in the disclosure of remuneration on pages 116 to 117 of the Integrated Annual Report.
+According to Treasury Regulations, (paragraph 28), and the PFMA, (section 55), the Annual Financial Statements must include a report by the Accounting Authority, that discloses remuneration of all members of the Accounting Authority, who are the Company's non-executive and executive directors and senior management.
+As per the Companies Act 71 of 2008, (paragraph 30[5]), the Annual Financial Statements must show the amount of any remuneration or benefits paid or receivable by all members of the Accounting Authority.
+The details of the disclosure are included in the disclosure of remuneration on page 113 to 114 of the Integrated Annual Report.

-9. Corporate governance
+9. CORPORATE GOVERNANCE

-On 1 April 2017, King IV became effective and the Company has adopted the report effectively.
+On 1 April 2017 King IV became effective and the Company has adopted the report effectively.

-10. Special resolutions
+10. SPECIAL RESOLUTIONS